hsdcjd/Secret-Challenge/README.md

 As a secret diary user
 I want to prevent/lock it
-So that no one can add an entry
+So that no one can add an entry # yes this is complete and passed

 As a secret diary user
 I want to prevent/lock it